zahidrahimoon/50-Html-Interview-QnA/README.md

 1. **What is HTML?**
     - HTML stands for Hyper Text Markup Language.Html is the standard `markup language` used to create web pages.

-3. **What is meant by Markup Language**
+2. **What is meant by Markup Language**
    - Markup language means a language which defines the `structure of a document using elemnts` like heading,paragraphs,links,lists and more.

-4. **What is HTML5?**
+3. **What is HTML5?**
    - HTML5 is the latest version of the Hypertext Markup Language used for structuring and presenting content on the World Wide Web.

-5. **What are the new features in HTML5 compared to HTML4?**
+4. **What are the new features in HTML5 compared to HTML4?**
    - Some of the new features in HTML5 include new semantic elements, native support for video and audio, new form input types, local storage, canvas for drawing, and improved accessibility.

-6. **Give five Advantags of html 5?**
+5. **Give five Advantages of html 5?**

-   - 1. **Rich Media Support**: HTML5 provides native support for audio and video playback without the need for plugins like Flash.
+   - **Rich Media Support**:
+     HTML5 provides native support for audio and video playback without the need for plugins like Flash.
 This allows developers to create multimedia-rich websites more easily.
 For example, you can embed a video in HTML5 using the `<video>` element:

    ```html